-A private dwelling located in the Rennie's River Valley National Historic District, Bartra has been home to some of the most famous Newfoundlanders of the twentieth century.
+A private dwelling located in the Rennie's River Valley National Historic District, Bartra has been home to some of the most famous Newfoundlanders and Labradorians of the 20th century.

 In 1923 Monroe tried his hand at politics, but was defeated.
 In 1924 amidst the chaos of trying to find a new leader for Newfoundland, he obtained the support of merchants and the working class to defeat A. E. Hickman in the general election.
 He served as prime minister of Newfoundland during one of its most turbulent periods, from 1924 until 1928.
 In 1928 he resigned shortly before the election and retired from politics.
 Monroe passed away in 1952.

 After building Bartra in 1905, the Monroes only spent two years living there.
 In 1907 Monroe sold the house to William Reid.
 The Reid family is among the most important in the history of the province, with their most famous achievement being the construction of the Newfoundland Railway.
 They were also, at one point, the province's largest landowners.
 They were also involved in pulp and paper, telecommunications and coastal boats.
 It was said that the Reid Newfoundland Company had the largest payroll on the island, larger even than the government.